Counselling and Psychotherapy in Kingswinford

 Many of the people I work with come to counselling during periods of transition; when anxiety has crept in, confidence has dipped, or old ways of coping no longer work.
 You may be navigating relationship difficulties, burnout, grief, or a sense of loss around who you are or where your life is heading.

-However, I’m not a counsellor who just smiles, nods, and stays silent.
-I will listen but I'll also offer thoughtful reflections, gentle challenge, and honest feedback where it feels helpful and appropriate.
+My approach is compassionate and grounded, helping you feel heard and supported while gently working towards greater clarity, steadiness, and emotional wellbeing.
+However, I’m not a counsellor who just smiles, nods, and stays silent...
+I'll listen but I'll also offer thoughtful reflections, gentle challenge, and honest feedback where it feels helpful and appropriate.

 I also bring my personality and warmth (and humour where appropriate) into the room too because therapy doesn’t have to feel stiff, clinical, or heavy all of the time.